-The assessment (vegetation and terrestrial ecology) was conducted in response to TORs as suggested, and following the guidelines and principles for biodiversity assessment provided by De Villiers et al. (2005).
+The assessment (vegetation and terrestrial ecology) is being conducted in response to terms of reference (TOR) as suggested, and following the guidelines and principles for biodiversity assessment provided by De Villiers et al. (2005).
 These include the following:

-- 1. A description of the broad ecological characteristics of the site and its surrounds in terms of patchiness, patch size, relative isolation, connectivity, corridors, disturbance regimes, ecotones, buffering, viability, etc. - 2.
+- 1. A description of the ecological characteristics of the site and its surrounds in terms of patchiness, patch size, relative isolation, connectivity, corridors, disturbance regimes, eco-tones, buffering, viability, etc. - 2.
 In terms of biodiversity pattern, the following will be identified and described where appropriate: - a.
-Community and ecosystem level - i.
-The main vegetation types, their aerial extent and interaction with neighbouring types, soils or landforms; - ii.
-The types of plant communities that occur on and in the vicinity of the site. - iii.
-Threatened or vulnerable ecosystems (with reference to Mucina and Rutherford (2006) and the NSBA (Driver et al. 2005). - b.
-Species level - i.
-Species of Conservation Concern (Red Data Book species), of both flora and fauna. - ii.
-The viability and estimated population size of the RDB species that are present (including the degree of confidence in prediction based on availability of information and specialist knowledge - iii.
-The likelihood of other RDB species, or species of conservation concern, occurring in the vicinity (including the degree of confidence). - c.
-Other biodiversity pattern issues - i.
-Any significant landscape features or rare or important vegetation/faunal associations such as seasonal wetlands, alluvium, seeps, quartz patches or salt marshes in the vicinity. - ii.
-The extent of alien plant cover at the site, and whether the infestation is the result of prior soil disturbance such as ploughing or quarrying (alien cover resulting from disturbance is generally more difficult to restore than infestation of undisturbed sites). - iii.
-The condition of the site in terms of current or previous land uses. - 3.
-In terms of biodiversity process, the following will be identified or described: - The key ecological "drivers" of ecosystems on the site and in the vicinity, such as fire and grazing. - Environmental gradients (e.g. upland-lowland), biome boundaries, soil interfaces or sand movement corridors on the site or in its vicinity. - Any possible changes in key processes, e.g. increased fire frequency or drainage/artificial recharge of aquatic systems. - The condition and functioning of rivers and wetlands (if present) in terms of: possible changes to the channel, flow regime and naturally-occurring riparian vegetation.

-- 3. Over and above the foregoing, the assessment included the following: - A description of the environment that may be affected by the activity and the manner in which the environment may be affected by the proposed facility. - A description and evaluation of the environmental issues and potential impacts (including direct, indirect and cumulative impacts) that have been identified. - The nature and the extent of the impact. - A statement regarding the potential significance of the identified issues based on the evaluation of the issues/impacts. - "Red Flag" any sensitive or no-go areas within the broader study area which could influence the siting of the infrastructure. - Should potential conflicts arise, alternatives will be identified as far as the ToR allow. - Ecological opportunities and constraints will be identified, which may include mitigation measures and offsets to reduce the ecological impact of the development. - Recommendations for future management actions and monitoring.
+Community and ecosystem level - b.
+Species level - c.
+Other biodiversity pattern issues - 3.
+In terms of biodiversity process, the following should be identified or described: - The key ecological "drivers" of ecosystems on the site and in the vicinity, such as fire and grazing. - Environmental gradients (e.g. upland-lowland), biome boundaries, soil interfaces or sand movement corridors on the site or in its vicinity. - Any possible changes in key processes, e.g. increased fire frequency or drainage/artificial recharge of aquatic systems. - The condition and functioning of rivers and wetlands (if present) in terms of: possible changes to the channel, flow regime and naturally-occurring riparian vegetation. - 4.
+Over and above the foregoing, the assessment to include the following: - A description of the environment that may be affected by the activity and the manner in which the environment may be affected by the proposed facility. - A description and evaluation of the environmental issues and potential impacts (including direct, indirect and cumulative impacts) that have been identified. - The nature and the extent of the impact. - A statement regarding the potential significance of the identified issues based on the evaluation of the issues/impacts. - "Red Flag" any sensitive or no-go areas within the broader study area which could influence the siting of the infrastructure. - Should potential conflicts arise, alternatives will be identified as far as the ToR allow. - Ecological opportunities and constraints will be identified, which may include mitigation measures and offsets to reduce the ecological impact of the development. - Recommendations for future management actions and monitoring.